 The bottom line

-- Apology legislation has been enacted in most Canadian jurisdictions
+- Apology legislation has been enacted in all Canadian jurisdictions except Yukon.

 - One of the objectives of apology legislation is to reduce the concerns about the legal implications of making an apology.